Pipipi: Taxonomy

-German naturalist Johann Friedrich Gmelin gave the pipipi its first formal description in 1789.
+The pīpipi was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the tits in the genus Parus and coined the binomial name Parus novaeseelandiae.
+Gmelin based his description on the "New-Zealand titmouse" that had been described in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
+The naturalist Joseph Banks had provided Latham with a watercolour painting of the bird by Georg Forster who had accompanied James Cook on his second voyage to the Pacific Ocean.
+The specimen had been collected in 1773 at Dusky Sound on the southwest coast of New Zealand.
+This picture is now the holotype for the species and is in the collection of the Natural History Museum in London.
+The pīpipi is now placed with the whitehead and yellowhead in the genus Mohoua that was introduced in 1837 by the French naturalist René Lesson.
+The species is monotypic: no subspecies are recognised.

-It is one of three species of bird from the Mohoua genus, including yellowhead, Mohoua ochrocephala and whitehead, Mohoua albicilla.
-Brown creepers however are the least known of the three species, despite being relatively common.
-This is due to them often being heard, but not seen as they live amongst the tree canopies and rarely feed on the ground.
-Their conversational song is also relatively indistinct (raspy calls) compared to other small bird species, making them further difficult to identify.
-Additionally, brown creepers were once included in their own genus, Finschia, but this was later changed as it was found the species shared similarities with yellowhead and whitehead within the Mohoua genus.
+The pīpipi was formerly placed in its own genus Finschia.
+It was moved to the genus Mohoua based on the results of a molecular genetic study published in 2013 that found that the pīpipi was closely related to the yellowhead and whitehead.

-"Pipipi" has been designated the official common name by the International Ornithologists' Union (IOC).
-In terms of taxonomy, Mohoua novaeseelandiae, shares the common name “brown creeper” with another species of bird found in North America, Certhia americana, despite there being no recent lineages between the two species.
+"pīpipi" has been designated the official common name by the International Ornithologists' Union (IOC).
+The species shares its common name with the brown creeper of North America, Certhia americana, despite the two species not being closely related.

 Description

-A warm mix of brown and chestnut on the upper part of the bird whilst the lower section is a noticeably paler brown (Refer to Figure 1).
+A warm mix of brown and chestnut on the upper part of the bird whilst the lower section is a noticeably paler brown.
 The head is a mix of patches of chestnut brown and dark brown with spots and streaks.
 The face and zones behind it can be an ash/dark grey.
 The whiteish eye stripe is another distinguishing feature of brown creeper.
 The legs and beak are a pinkish – grey/brown colour.
 The tail is long, frayed and has a distinctive dark bar at the tip and the eyes are a dark reddish brown colour.